saucelabs/node-testcomposer/README.md

 ## Upload Log for Selenium job

-The minimum `log.json` file to fullfill the web UI:
+The minimum `log.json` file to fulfill the web UI:

 ```json
 [